-Religious freedom-the right to practice any religion or no religion, free from government controls or coercion-has been part of American life since the colonial era.
-In 1636, Roger Williams established Providence Plantations in present-day Rhode Island, creating a new colony that guaranteed liberty of conscience.56 By 1791, the Bill of Rights had enshrined the freedom of religion in the First Amendment, which reads: "Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances."57
+At times in our history, the debate over health care has overlapped with the debate over religious freedom-the right to practice any religion or no religion, free from government controls or coercion.
+This principle has been part of American life since the colonial era.
+In 1636, Roger Williams established Providence Plantations in present-day Rhode Island, creating a new colony that guaranteed liberty of conscience.64 By 1791, the Bill of Rights had enshrined the freedom of religion in the First Amendment, which reads: "Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances."65